awsdocs/aws-lambda-developer-guide/doc_source/configuration-function-common.md

 ## Configuring functions \(console\)<a name="configuration-common-summary"></a>

 For the following function configurations, you can change the settings only for the unpublished version of a function\.
-In the console, the function **configuration** tab provides the following sections:
+In the console, the function **Configuration** tab provides the following sections:
 + **General configuration** – Configure [memory](#configuration-memory-console) or opt in to the [AWS Compute Optimizer](#configuration-memory-optimization-accept)\.
 You can also configure function timeout and the execution role\.
 + **Permissions** – Configure the execution role and other [permissions](lambda-permissions.md)\.
 + **Environment variables** – Key\-value pairs that Lambda sets in the execution environment\.
 To extend your function's configuration outside of code, [use environment variables](configuration-envvars.md)\.